Happyr/LinkedIn-API-client/Readme.md

              * I could now:
              *  - Register the user
              *  - Login the user
-             *  - Show some linked in data
+             *  - Show some LinkedIn data
              */

         }